LSSTDESC/BlendingToolKit/docs/source/tutorials.rst

 Using COSMOS galaxies
 ----------------------

-We will now focus on generating image using galaxies from the COSMOS catalog.
+We will now focus on generating images using galaxies from the COSMOS catalog.
 You will find that generating images with COSMOS is very similar to generating images with Catsim.
 Let's start with the catalog and sampling function.
-Here we use a small sample of the real COSMOS catalog ; feel free to fill in the correct path if you have the complete catalog on your computer.
+Here we use a small sample of the real COSMOS catalog that is already in the BTK repository; feel free to fill in the correct path if you have the complete data set on your computer.
+It can be downloaded from `this page <https://zenodo.org/record/3242143>`_.

 .. jupyter-execute::